SecurityAura/DE-TH-Aura/100DaysOfKQL/Day 98 - Execution from a Low Prevalence, Non-Signed or Invalidly Signed Binary from C:\Windows.md

-# *Execution from a Low Prevalence, Non-Signed or Invalid Signed Binary from C:\Windows*
+# *Execution from a Low Prevalence, Non-Signed or Invalidly Signed Binary from C:\Windows*

 ## Query Information